realsususamogus/spotifyanalyser2/README.md

+# Project on hold until Spotify provides alternative API solutions
+Spotify deprecated 8 APIs in June and provided no alternative solutions.
+Thus I am unable to extract audio features required for this application to work.
+Reccobeats requires uploading audio files for the analysis, but that is too inefficient for playlists.

 # Spotify Playlist Analyzer

 A web application that analyzes your Spotify playlists to provide insights about your music taste, including audio features, artist distribution, and listening patterns.